 Think of a money market account as a blend between a standard checking and savings account.
 Like a checking account, a money market account allows you to write checks and, in many cases, use a debit card.
 However, keep in mind that there is a limit for the number of checks you can write each month.

 Your money market account comes with an interest rate similar to a savings account.
 Your interest rate is higher in many cases than it would be with a traditional savings account.

 The terms of your money market account may vary based on your bank.
 Some banks require a minimum deposit to open your account.
 Savings rates may also vary, so you should check with your local bank to ensure that you’re getting the best rate.

 Get the Best Money Market Rates at Mid Penn Bank

 Look no further than your local PA community bank to learn more about money market accounts and start saving today.
 At Mid Penn Bank, we’re happy to help you determine which type of account is the best fit for your needs.
-Open a Flex Money Market account by visiting a branch near you.

 1 – Internet and carrier fees may apply.